samhiggie/Run2HTT_Combine_old/README.md

 python plotterFinal.py --channel mt --year 2017

 (You will have to change the default address of the files stored in varCfgPlotter.py for above command to work.
 You may choose to provede `--inputFile` option in addition in which case you need not worry about varCfgPlotter.py)

-## Usage

-My typical workflow looks something like this:

-1. I make root files with distributions, that include STXS split and inclusive ggH and qqH distributions in them in case I want to run on inclusive or STXS split distributions for any reason.
-2. Before they can be run on, these files must be Decorrellated.
-3. Once the root files are properly prepared, they can be put in the auxiliaries/shapes/ directory.
-4. Once all root files have been prepared this way, `RunCombineFits.py` can be used to extract expected uncertainties across all parameters

 ## Troubleshooting
 ### RunCombineFits broke and all my fits tell me that the workspace has problems and probably wasn't closed...